-The glass-bottomed Oki Islands Underwater Sightseeing boat Amanbow reveals the world below the sea.
-Other short cruises around the old port and waterways of Saigo Port offer opportunities to see a mythical creature called a kappa.
+The glass-bottomed underwater viewing boat, Amanbow reveals the world below the sea.
+Other short cruises around the old port and waterways of Saigo Port offer opportunities to find out about local legends and lifestyles.

 An island introduction

 Dogo is the largest of the Oki Islands, with a circumference of about 100 kilometers.
-The Shirashima Peninsula, the Jodogaura Coast and Candle Rock —where the suns seems to set on the tip of the 20 meter-high spire of rock rising from the sea—are just a few natural highlights.
+The Shirashima Coast, the Jodogaura Coast and Candle Island —where the suns seems to set on the tip of the 20 meter-high spire of rock rising from the sea—are just a few natural highlights.

-Venture inland for Dangyo Shrine and Dangyo Falls , or Chichi-sugi, a massive, strangely shaped tree.
+Venture inland for Dangyo Shrine and Dangyo Falls , or Chichi-sugi Japanese Cedar, a massive, strangely shaped tree.

 Visit Takuhi-jinja Shrine , a temple-turned-shrine found inside a cave high on the side of Mt.
 Takuhi and overlooking the surrounding seas.
-Yurahime -jinja Shrine was built on the shore of a narrow bay where squid come right up to the land.
-Watch Oki-style kagura folk dancing at these shrines and other places around the island.
+Yurahime-jinja Shrine was built on the shore of a narrow bay where squid come right up to the land.
+Watch Oki-style kagura dances during festivals at these shrines and other places around the islands.

 The smaller islands

-Nakanoshima is the most low-lying of the islands with a high point of only 164 meters.
+Nakanoshima is the lowest-lying of the islands, with a high point of 246 meters at Mt.
+Atodo.
 Its long coastline includes the red rock cliffs of Akiya.
 Visitors can enjoy expansive views of the other islands from Cape Kirogasaki.